project-imprimis/libprimis/doc/engine.md

 ### 7.4.2 Commands
 ---

-Commands in Imprimis are the primary way to make Cubescript perform useful work (Cubescript is entirely useless without additional commands defined) as well as cause internal changes inside the engine.
+Commands in Libprimis are the primary way to make Cubescript perform useful work (Cubescript is entirely useless without additional commands defined) as well as cause internal changes inside the engine.
 Commands are bound via a rather convoluted macro process, but the important part of how they work does not